Relaxation of Thermal Capillary Waves for Nanoscale Liquid Films on Anisotropic-slip Substrates: Results and discussions

 Thus, the relaxation time $t_R$ scales with $q^{-4}$ for a wave vector along the $x$ or $y$ direction, which is supported by Figure \ref{fig6} when $qh_0$ becomes small.
 This also means that the relaxation time for $q=2\pi/L$ scales with $L^4$ so that it becomes experimentally measurable for long films (the relaxation time for a short film is a few nanoseconds in our MD simulations).

 Secondly, if $qh_0\gg 1$, the dispersion relation eq \ref{dis} is simplified to

 so that the relaxation time scales with $q^{-1}$, which is shown by Figure \ref{fig6} when $qh_0$ goes to infinity.
 Equation \ref{eq25} also shows that the dispersion relation becomes independent of slip length, as we may expect for thick films ($qh_0\gg 1$), and becomes isotropic so that we can not use thermal capillary waves in this regime to measure slip length.
+In particular, the temporal correlations shown in Figure 4 for different slip length (but with the same wavenumber) will overlap each other so that the effects of slip on the relaxation of correlations will not be observed.

-We note that if the slip length is very large $\ell \gg h_0$, there may be other scaling relations, as shown in \cite{he2007}, though the analysis there is for isotropic slip.
+We note that if the slip length is very large $\ell \gg h_0$, there may be other scaling relations, as shown in ref \cite{he2007}, though the analysis there is for isotropic slip.